MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ---

-## Task 9: Reinstall existing extensions (Single-tenant, platform update only)
+## Task 9: Reinstall existing extensions

+> APPLIES to: Single-tenant, platform update only

 In this task, you reinstall the same extensions that were installed on the tenant before.
-If you're planning on updating the application, then skip this step.

 To install an extension, you use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp).